arifbinazhar/Structure-based-learning/README.md

-# 🧬 Structure-Based Feature Engineering — SARS-CoV-2 Mᵖʳᵒ (7RFW)
+# Structure-Based Feature Engineering on SARS-CoV-2 Mᵖʳᵒ (7RFW)

 > Feature extraction, graph encoding, and lossless decoding pipeline for structure-based generative drug discovery.
 > Built for the **Medvolt Tech** ML Engineering Assignment.

 ---

-## The Problem, in One Sentence
+## The Problem Statement

-A protein structure is a 3D point cloud with chemistry attached.
-Generative models can't eat PDB files — this pipeline converts one into a machine-learning-ready graph and back again, with zero information loss.
+A protein structure is a 3D compound with chemistry in it.
+Generative models fail to read PDB files.
+Through this pipeline we aim to convert PDB structure into a machine-learning ready encodings and decoding it back with zero or minimum information loss.

 ---